 SMUD Claim #1: SMUD will be net zero carbon by 2040, five years ahead of the state mandate.

-Response: “Net carbon zero” is an accounting trick.
-In reality, SMUD’s plan will still operate five fossil fuel power plants in 2040 that will emit one million metric tons of CO2.
+Response: “Net carbon zero” is different than “true carbon zero”.
+SMUD’s plan will still operate five fossil fuel power plants in 2040 that will emit one million metric tons of CO2.

 SMUD Claim #2: SMUD is already doing a huge carbon reduction.
 Our power plants will be taken from the current operational capacity of 80% to 20% of their capacity by 2040.